h15200/notes/gatsby.md

 ### Connect Domain to netlify -

+1. Set up Netlify DNS, change the name server in Domain Register site (goDaddy, nameCheap, inMotion)

-Go to netlify, go to website, then under domain, add custom domain (actual name of site) Look for nameRecord and copy
+2. add custom domain (actual name of site) in netlify

+Look for nameRecord and copy

 Then pick the current hosting or domain registry company and: